github/opensource.guide/_articles/best-practices.md

 ## Communicating expectations

 Most people who come across your project don't know anything about you or your circumstances.

-They may even think that you get paid to work on the project, especially if it's something they regularly use and depend on.
+They may assume you get paid to work on the project, especially if it's something they regularly use and depend on.
+Even if open source work is part of your full-time job, you'll inevitably still have competing priorities.

 Maybe at one point you put a lot of time into your project, but now circumstances have changed.
-You're juggling a new family and a full-time job, and you just don't have that much time to spend on open source work anymore.
+You're juggling a new family and a full-time job, and you just don't have that much time to spend on the project anymore.
 That's perfectly okay!
 Make sure other people know what's changed.

 If maintaining your project is part-time or purely volunteered, be honest about how much time you have.
 This is not the same as how much time you think the project requires, or how much time others want you to spend.

 Write your time constraints directly into your README, and make them public so others understand your priorities, too.
 You can even explain exactly how many hours, or which days, you spend on the project per week.
 If your project is completely unmaintained or a low priority in your life, tell people that, too.

-[PhantomJS](https://github.com/ariya/phantomjs) used Issues to [communicate the time constraints](https://github.com/ariya/phantomjs/issues/14541) of their maintainers:
+[PhantomJS](https://github.com/ariya/phantomjs) used issues to [communicate the time constraints](https://github.com/ariya/phantomjs/issues/14541) of their maintainers:

 > The team behind PhantomJS (@ariya @Vitallium @zackw and other occasional contributors) is committed, yet we remain a small team.
 None of us is paid to work on PhantomJS, thus we carry out the contribution during our spare time.
 For the sake of discussion, let's say that our estimated total effort is 4 hours/week.